-Course Requirements: All tests, guizzes, assignments and Regents Examination must be completed.
+Course Requirements: All tests, quizzes, assignments and NYS Geometry Regents Examination must be completed.

 Geometry Common Core Honors (9,10) - CRS 3132

 This course parallels the Geometry Common Core Curriculum, however, students will cover the material in greater depth, and are exposed to advanced topics and enrichment topics.